amonks/chris/README.md

 ### components

 Websites are made up of components.
-Components in your `pages` folder turn into pages on your website.
+Components in your `website` folder turn into pages on your website.
+Any other stuff in your website folder is copied straight-over into your website, and gzipped if appropriate.
 Components in your `components` folder can be used like html tags from other components.

 Components are made of blocks.
 A block starts with `name.type:` or just `type:` and continues until the next block.
 Each block must have a unique name.
 If a block declaration lacks a name, that block's type becomes its name. `html:` and `html.html:` are equivalent.

-Things can have any number of blocks.
+Components can have any number of blocks.
 Every block needs a name and a type annotation.
 The allowed types are html (.html), json (.json), markdown (.md), plain text (.txt), javascript (.js), and css (.css).

 The default block is called `html`.
 A component without block declarations has one block: `html`.
 The following two components are equivalent: